schollii/pypubsub/docs/about.rst

 *Anthony Floyd, RAVEN, since 200?*:
     Our project is called "RAVEN", it's an analytical and finite-element analysis program for simulating and analyzing the processing of composite materials in the aerospace industry.
-We use Pypubsub as the communications backbone.
-We essentially have a MVC framework, and use Pypubsub to have the UI respond to things happening in the data.
+We use PyPubSub as the communications backbone.
+We essentially have a MVC framework, and use PyPubSub to have the UI respond to things happening in the data.
 However, we also use it to have data objects respond to changes in other data objects.

-    We're quite enamoured with Pypubsub!
+    We're quite enamoured with PyPubSub!
 It's proven to be an effective way to keep the UI out of the backend, and an effective way to keep the backend modularized.